hjsharkey23/melee-iron-man/README.md

 This web application aims to make a user friendly way to randomize however many characters you would like and display them to you.

+For now, it only randomizes 26 characters for one person and nothing else.
+I have plans to constantly try to improve on this page over time.
+Starting with making it randomize for two players, and making it mobile friendly.
+Any features beyond that will most likely be moved into a new site that uses React.